bitcoincashorg/spec/uahf-technical-spec.md

 nTime values of its past up to 11 ancestors, as obtained by the GetMedianTimePast(block.parent) call.

-"activation time": a block whose MTP is after this time shall comply with the new consensus rules introduced by this UAHF.
+"activation time": once the MTP of the chain tip is equal to or greater than this time, the next block must be a valid fork block.
+The fork block and subsequent blocks built on it must satisfy the new consensus rules.

 "fork block": the first block in the active chain whose nTime is past the activation time.